Shop and Save on New York State Health Insurance

 Point of Service

-Best For: Want PCP coordination but occasional out-of-network flexibility
+Best for: Those who prefer PCP coordination but want occasional out-of-network flexibility.

 Limited Provider Networks